oracle-devrel/redbull-pit-strategy/hols/pitstrategy/infra/infra.md

     ![](./images/proceed.png)

-    > Note: make sure to accept all prompts by typing 'y' as in 'Yes' when asked.

     Finally, execute these commands to install required Python dependencies:

     ```
     <copy>
     conda activate /home/datascience/conda/mycondav1_0
-    conda install python=3.8
+    conda install -y python=3.8
     pip install -r redbull-pit-strategy/requirements.txt
     </copy>
     ```

+    > Note: make sure to accept all prompts by typing 'y' as in 'Yes' when asked.

     After this command, all requirements will be fulfilled and we're ready to execute our notebooks with our newly created conda environment.